What does the shodan mean and what is the best way to prepare for it? What do the higher dan grades signify?

 *Minimum period plus 1 year; grading after minimum training period requires exceptionally high intensity of preparation

-The requirements of the grading under Jan Nevelius shihan include the examination requirements of the Aikikai Tokyo and extend them.
 The examination fees set by Aikikai Tokyo for the higher dan grades increase from grade to grade.